-Why I’m Buying My Son a Lammily Doll For Christmas — And Why Our Fear of "Average" Kind of Needs to Go
+I'm Buying My Son a Lammily Doll for Christmas

 The Lammily doll was born in 2013 out of a Photoshop experiment (oh, the irony!) by Nickolay Lamm, who wondered: What if fashion dolls were made using standard human body proportions, rather than proportions that would only allow for half a liver and a few inches of intestine?
 His Photoshopped image went viral, and one year later the Lammily doll arrived on my doorstep — a Christmas gift for my two-year-old son.
 Yes, you read that correctly.
 For my son.